aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 `egvtools::radius_function()`.
 To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
 After zonal statistics, file is rewritten to ensure layername.
-At the very end, layer is standardized by subtracting arithmetic mean and dividing by root mean squared error.
+At the very end, layer is standardized by subtracting the arithmetic mean and dividing by the root mean squared error.